pixelastic/norska/README.md

 ### Updating Tailwind configuration

-Norska is bundled with a custom Tailwind configuration.
-You can define your own, or extend it.

-#### Defining your own Tailwind configuration

-Update the `norska.config.js` file to tell norska where your Tailwind config file is located:
+Update the `norska.config.js` file to tell norska where your custom Tailwind config file is located:

 ```js
 // norska.config.js